M-Osky/dataset_fixer/README.md

-# input files in Structure format as Populations (from Stacks pipeline) produces them
+# Tested with input files as "populations" (Stacks) produces them

+(I do not own or am related in any way to Stacks people.
+Is a good useful pipeline for SNP calling: http://catchenlab.life.illinois.edu/stacks/)

+Structure format: population.structure

 Tab-separated.
 It may have one first row commented out, doesn't matter, will be ignored.

 One row with marker names (with two empty positions at the left), two rows per individual.